 You’ll receive each poster as an ELECTRONIC HI-RESOLUTION PDF DOWNLOAD which are suitable for printing up to A3 size (11.8 x 17 inches).
 You could print them bigger but quality will start to decrease.
 The picture below shows the posters I printed at my local copy centre and framed myself.

-(NOTE: These posters are for private use only, not for resale please.
-You receive the first poster immediately upon sign up confirmation and the following two each week after that.)
+These posters are for private use only, NOT for resale or commercial use.
+You receive the first poster immediately upon sign up confirmation and the following two each week after that.